Frequently Asked Questions

-- The School will not have a psychologist.
+- The School does not have a psychologist.
 Parents can expect their children to enjoy attending the British School because of the way that they will be taught.
 However, if a child requires specialist support, we will seek specialist advice.

 18 What arrangements do you have for when students do not understand a topic and they are falling behind?

-- Our teachers will use a range of strategies in their classes to ensure they are aware of students' levels of understanding.
+- Our teachers use a range of strategies in their classes to ensure they are aware of students' levels of understanding.
 Questioning techniques employed during the lessons and assessment for learning strategies used at the end of every lesson will indicate immediately which students have grasped a topic/concept fully and those who have not.
 If some students have not understood the topic, the teacher will adapt their teaching for the coming lessons.
 In addition, where necessary, teachers will provide further assistance to those students.

 19 Where do the students do sport?